Enelass/phind-codellama-34b-v2/README.md

 - Downloads all model chunk parts with a real progress bar and resumable downloads.
 - Reassembles the model from chunks with a spinner and verifies the SHA256 checksum (with a spinner).
 - Moves the model file to the correct Ollama models directory.
+- **Downloads all required manifest and metadata files (including all sha256-* files) from GitHub, not the Ollama registry.**
 - Prints a final message with the run command.

 ### Windows (Manual Steps)